Customise Your Customer Journey4 Mar 2019

 If you have a chain of estate agent shops, they need to be well located, with a good display of properties on offer.
 As you are likely to have too many properties to advertise in a window, you might consider using a screen showing a slideshow of properties and draw attention to your online presence.
 Using analytics to track online visitors gives you statistics about your web visitors and using clean and easy webforms makes it easy for potential clients to let you know what they need form you.

-Once you have captured the prospect’s requirements, you need to put your sales’ and account managers’ skills to use, to help them guide the client to the property of their dreams.
+Once you have captured the prospect’s requirements, you need to put your account managers’ and salespeople’s skills to use, to help them guide the client to the property of their dreams.
 As you no doubt know this can be an arduous journey for the client due to the many factors involved you need to be aware of the details of each client in order to make the sale as pain-free as possible.
 Even if it doesn’t come through, ideally you need to leave a positive impression so that when your clients comes back to the table, it’s you that they will come to.

 After the sale you hopefully have a satisfied customer and you can use their experience to help you improve and enhance your customer experience, perhaps by asking for feedback.
 A great sale may mean you can get a glowing testimonial from the client and you may have established an advocate who will recommend your services to their friends, colleagues and family.